CSALT-LUMS/urdu-deepfake-dataset/README.md

 ## Legal

-Creative Commons Attribution 4.0 license for the data hosted on HuggingFace and Google Drive.
+CC BY-NC 4.0 license for the data hosted on HuggingFace and Google Drive.